LukeInkster/comp421/README.md

 __Raise an issue.__ Ask questions, clarify course matrial, ... ??
 Just treat it like a forum.

 These will be the notes and resources the exams and assignments are built from.
 It should (hopefully) serve as good study material.

+# Want more
+If you want to take part in the Machine Learning and Complex Systems research group at ECS, you're very welcome to come along to weekly meetups and so on - announcements/chat on [gitter](https://gitter.im/festivalvic/Lobby).